-A client's website was infected with a virus.
-The specific symptom is that when accessing the website on a computer, it randomly redirects to an ad website.
-When the computer does not redirect, accessing the site with a mobile phone also redirects to an ad website, or pops up an ad prompt tricking you into clicking 'Allow', after which ads keep appearing, and you don't know how to clean it.
+A business owner's website was infected with a virus.
+The specific manifestation is that when accessing the website from a computer, it randomly redirects to ad websites.
+When the computer doesn't redirect, accessing the site with a mobile phone also redirects to ad websites, or pops up ad prompts tricking you into clicking 'Allow', after which ads keep appearing, and you don't know how to clean it.

-Because I have encountered similar viruses before (see previous article:Solutions for WordPress Redirecting to Malicious Websites After Being Infected with Trojan Viruses), cleaning this time was quite familiar and not too troublesome.
+Since I've encountered similar viruses before (see previous article:Solutions for WordPress redirecting to malicious websites after being infected with a trojan virus), cleaning it up this time was quite familiar and not too troublesome.
 The specific method is as follows:

-By viewing the website's source code, you can see a string ofhttps://cdn.scriptsplatform.com/scripts/stats.jsof unfamiliar website code.
+By viewing the website's source code, you can see a string ofhttps://cdn.scriptsplatform.com/scripts/stats.jscode from an unfamiliar website.

 What we need to do is delete this string of code.

-This virus is relatively mild, only inserting code into the wp-blog-header.php file.
+This virus is relatively mild, as it only inserted code into the wp-blog-header.php file.

 So we just need to use the file manager to find this file and delete the extra code.
 In the image above, the left side is the virus file, and the right side is the normal file.

-Finally, visit the website, view the page source code, and you won't find this code anymore.
-The website returns to normal.
+Finally, visit the website and check the webpage source code; you won't find this code anymore, and the website returns to normal.

 Summary

-The virus Naiba encountered this time was relatively easy to handle, only inserting into one file.
-If ads still appear after your treatment, then you need to check other files under the website to see if this virus is present.
+The virus Naiba encountered this time was relatively easy to handle, as it only inserted one file.
+If ads still appear after treatment, you need to check other files under the website for this virus.
 If necessary, you can manually reinstall WP once.

-If it still appears afterwards, then you need to check if it has been inserted into the database.
-If it has been inserted into the database, it's a bit more troublesome; you need to delete all the ad code from the database.
+If it persists, then you need to check if it has been inserted into the database.
+If it has been inserted into the database, it's a bit more troublesome, requiring you to delete all the ad code from the database.

 How to prevent WordPress from getting infected?